SocietyForArtisticResearch/texteditor-elm/README.md

 General:

-- when a media is direclty inserted after upload, it shorly appears as a previously uploaded media ?
+- when a media is direclty inserted after upload, it shorly appears as a previously uploaded media ? (seems to occur on ff)
-- media upload still not working for video.
 - What to do when people are logged out
-- Server problem when exporting?
 - When a large document is imported, there is a timeout from the server.
 Perhaps a size limit is necessary?

-- add full screen mode (hide preview, adjust widths of codemirror etc..)
-- `<meta name="viewport" content="width=device-width, initial-scale=1.0">` (ask devs)
+Casper:

 - structure, settings should be only settings
 - tooltips "button"

-Casper:
+- "Waiting" message

 Luc:

+- `<meta name="viewport" content="width=device-width, initial-scale=1.0">` (ask devs), also on live server
+- icons for right hand side navbar
+- Server problem when exporting?, 414 Request-URI Too Large (json, body??)

 ## To test